Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Video Remote Lecturing Tools

+To establish if a university uses SfB, we check for required DNS entries when operating SfB~\cite{msdocs}, specifically \texttt{lync\-dis\-cover.\-ex\-am\-ple.\-com}, with \texttt{ex\-am\-ple.\-com} being replaced by a university's domain.
+This overlaps with the prior product name of SfB, Microsoft Lync.
 Finally, we check for universities which \emph{may} be using Microsoft Teams.
-Unlike SfB, Microsoft Teams does not require special DNS entries that make its use uniquely identifiable~\cite{msdocs2}, even though using the voice components of Teams is common, which requires the same DNS entries as SfB~\cite{msdocs}.
+Unlike SfB, Microsoft Teams does not require special DNS entries that make its use uniquely identifiable~\cite{msdocs2}, even though the voice component requires the same DNS entries as SfB~\cite{msdocs}.
 However, to be able to use Microsoft Teams, an operator still has to set a Microsoft cloud verification token of the form \verb+MS=ms12345678+.
-Even though the presence of this record does not mean a site \emph{does} use Microsoft Teams---it may be using a cloud-hosted Microsoft Exchange instance or Office365 as well---we also count the number of sites using this token and report the number of \emph{additional} universities that may be \emph{exclusively} using Microsoft Teams, i.e., that \emph{do not} use any of the other tools (SfB, Zoom, WebEx, Adobe Connect).
+Even though the presence of this record does not mean a site \emph{does} use Microsoft Teams -- it may use other Microsoft products as well -- we also count the number of sites using this token and report the number of \emph{additional} universities that may be \emph{exclusively} using Microsoft Teams, i.e., that \emph{do not} use any of the other tools (SfB, Zoom, WebEx, or Adobe Connect).